-Chiara, instead, your main characteristic?
+And you Chiara, what’s your main characteristic?

-And then there’s the serendipity…
+And then there’s serendipity…

-Chiara: «Serendipity is really our concept».
+Chiara: «Serendipity really is our key concept».

 Chiara: «Yes, absolutely».

-Give us some examples
+Give us some examples.

 Do you have a favorite design product?

-Chiara: «I do not have a particular product either.
-My love for design was more a fascination.
-I tried to work in fashion but I realized it wasn’t my story.
-Then there was another episode of serendipity, which I want to tell you.
+I don’t have a particular product either.
+My love for design is more of a fascination.
+I did try and work in fashion but I realized it wasn’t for me.
+Then there is another episode of serendipity, which I want to tell you about.

-I was at the University for a couple of months and my father asked me to meet one of his design clients.
+I had been at University for a couple of months when my father asked me to meet one of his design clients.
 “His name is Bruno Munari”, he told me.
-The name did not tell me anything, so I went to the library to look for information and I understood that he was an important designer.
-I went to the meeting with Munari without knowing well his work.
-I will never forget this delicate but dense and very playful person.
-He understood perfectly that I did not know anything about him and in spite of that, he showed me all his drawers in the studio, with all the exhibits.
-If I could go there now, I would feel much more than a privileged one.
-But I went to the meeting with a carefree soul, a bit naive.
+The name meant nothing to me and so I went to the library to look for information about him and then I found out that he was an important designer.
+I went to the meeting with Munari without knowing much about his work.
+I will never forget this light hearted but serious and very playful person.
+He knew perfectly well that I didn’t know anything about him and in spite of that, he showed me all his designs and ideas.
+If I could go back there now, I would feel much more than privileged.
+But back then I was a young 20 year old girl with a carefree soul and a little naive.
 When I rang the doorbell, no one answered and I thought he had forgotten the appointment.
-Then I saw this little man arrive with the shopping bags and I asked “are you?”.
-And he looked at me saying “and you are you?”.
-It was a nice moment».
+Then I saw this little man arrive with his shopping bags and I asked “Is it you?”.
+He too looked at me saying “And is it you?”.
+It was a funny moment».

-Chiara: “It undoubtedly influences a lot, we recently thought about a project for Amsterdam where we brought a bit of Milan soul“.
+Chiara: “Milan undoubtedly influences many of our design projects, we recently had a project for Amsterdam in which we added a little bit of Milan’s soul“.

 Your future plans?